 The water bottles are available only in 2 litre bottles.

 There are sea snakes on the island.
-So please be careful as to where you go.
+So please be careful as to where you step, especially at nights.
 It is best to avoid the beaches after sunset.

 Place to stay on Neil Island